IshsGit/FindYourKetoRedux/README.md

 # JS Project Proposal: Find Your Keto

 ## Background:
-Click [here](https://ishsgit.github.io/FindYourKetoRedux/)  is a tag driven website where each tag represents a core ingredient or quality behind a low carb recipe.
+[FindYourKeto](https://ishsgit.github.io/FindYourKetoRedux/)  is a tag driven website where each tag represents a core ingredient or quality behind a low carb recipe.
 There are many variations of tags a user may select from, the user can easily shuffle through a large variation of recipes, filter by tags in addition to filtering recipes by nutrients.

 ## Functionality & MVPs: